 Just copy the settings from the screenshot and press ctrl + p to publish (export) the sprite sheet as png file with alpha channel.

-Unfortunately with the free version of Texture Packer every n th sprite will be rendered in red.
-If you did a simple one-colored animation like here, you can colorize the whole sprite sheet with your favorite graphics tool again.
+with the free version of Texture Packer every n th sprite will be rendered in red.
+If you did a simple one-colored animation like here, you can colorize the whole sprite sheet again with any graphic tool.

 [EDIT] glueIT (Free Tool)